Tetiana Petlyuk: Early career

-Born in Kiev, she enjoyed swimming and table tennis in her youth before moving onto track and field after beating boys in races at school.
+Born in Kyiv, she enjoyed swimming and table tennis in her youth before moving onto track and field after beating boys in races at school.
 Her parents agreed to send her to a sports college in the capital in 1994.
 In her first international competition she won the 400 metres at the European Youth Olympic Festival in 1997.
 Further medals followed at the 1999 World Youth Championships in Athletics, where she was second to Georgie Clarke in the 800 metres and helped Ukraine to the bronze medal in the sprint medley relay.
 She began to focus on middle-distance events thereafter.

 In 2000, she ran a personal best of 2:04.74 minutes for the 800 m and placed sixth in the event at the 2000 World Junior Championships in Athletics.
 In 2001, she gained entrance into Kyiv's National University of Physical Training and Sports – the top sports university in the country.
 At the 2001 European Athletics Junior Championships she was the bronze medallist but later reflected that she did not approach the competition professionally, having gone on a long shopping trip just hours before the final.
 She reduced her best to 2:02.41 minutes in 2002 and competed twice internationally in 2003, running in the heats at the 2003 IAAF World Indoor Championships and coming seventh at the 2003 European Athletics U23 Championships.